One Solution

 “Do we follow Master Balshown’s plan?” asks Berek.

-“There’s only one way to solve this without killing the Bizra,” I answer.
+“There’s only one way to solve this without killing them.”

 “I’ll become one of them, and my mind will be bound to their minds.”